This man backed the Iowa winner three times – here is his 2024 prediction

 But in an interview with The Independent, Mr Vander Plaats said that he was not trying to criticise Mr Trump.

-“I just believe he presents our biggest risk of winning in 2024 the general election.
+“I just believe he presents our biggest risk [to] winning in 2024 the general election.
 My fear is much of America has reached an exhaustion level with him and made up their mind on him.”

 Mr Vander Plaats’s words differ from some other evangelicals who have wholeheartedly embraced Mr Trump.
 Many social conservatives credit Mr Trump with nominating conservative Supreme Court Justices Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett, which led to the overturning of Roe v Wade in last year’s Dobbs v Jackson decision.